bjornburton/ased/README.md

 a meter.
 One safety concern is that it's not breaker-protected making for a massive fault-current, should insulation be breached or the circuit shorted.
 Also, installation of a simple meter is somewhat involved, having to tap into live lines and, ideally, providing some form of isolation.

 The obvious solution is to have a high-impedance connection very near to the source.
-A small capacitance would do.
-Simple capacitive coupling can be had with a "gimmick"; a technique used since the 1920s.
+A small capacitance could do, with a high impedance device..
+Simple capacitive coupling can be had with a ``gimmick''; a technique used since the 1920s.
 This may be several turns of THHN around the large-gage insulated incoming line.
-Since the voltage is with respect to neutral, and neutral is bonded to ground, just the one wire is needed to get a "sample".
+Since the voltage is with respect to neutral, and neutral is bonded to ground, just the one wire is needed to get a ``sample''.
 No need to mess with live conductors, just coupling to the electric field through the insulation already present.
 Installation still has some risk, but much less.
-This is still not Double insulated, so whatever gizmo is connected should provide an additional level of protection, but it's better than a copper connection.

 With access to this signal, a circuit can be built to detect the difference between having AC and not having AC, providing a signal to indicate that state.
 The signal provided to the generator-operator could be a lamp or buzzer.

-I have seven Ada Fruit Trinkets just laying around.
-They use the Atmel ATTINY85 processor.
-The analog inputs are about 100 M ohms.
-Not great, but I think it should be good enough.